piskvorky/gensim/docs/src/tutorial.rst

 >>>           [(8, 1.0), (10, 1.0), (11, 1.0)]]

 :dfn:`Corpus` is simply an object which, when iterated over, returns its documents represented as sparse vectors.
+If you're not familiar with the `vector space model <http://en.wikipedia.org/wiki/Vector_space_model>`_, we'll bridge the gap between **raw strings**, **corpora** and **sparse vectors** in the next tutorial on :doc:`tut1`.

-If you're familiar with the `Vector Space Model <http://en.wikipedia.org/wiki/Vector_space_model>`_, you'll probably know that the way you parse your documents and convert them to vectors has major impact on the quality of any subsequent applications.
-If you're not familiar with :abbr:`VSM (Vector Space Model)`, we'll bridge the gap between **raw strings** and **sparse vectors** in the next tutorial on :doc:`tut1`.
+If you're familiar with the vector space model, you'll probably know that the way you parse your documents and convert them to vectors has major impact on the quality of any subsequent applications.

 .. note::
     In this example, the whole corpus is stored in memory, as a Python list.
 However,